Top 11 Baby Massage Oils: Know What's Best For Your Baby

 Alyssa Paxson, a mother, shares how coconut oil helped her treat her baby’s cradle cap.
 She says, “Coconut oil helped with his cradle cap.
 I’d simply rub it on his scalp a little bit before bathing him and just wash it off when I wash his hair.
 Slowly, his cradle cap went away (i).”

-2. Sesame Oil
+2. Sesame oil

-A research study involving 125 healthy full-term infants showed that massage in infancy could improve growth and induce sleep, especially when sesame oil was used (3).
+.
 Sesame oil has antioxidants and has anti-inflammatory, anti-bacterial, and antipyretic properties (4).
 Massage with sesame oil could reduce inflammation and the severity of pain.
 It may also help protect from the UV radiation of the sun when applied topically (5).

-3. Mustard Oil
+3. Mustard oil

 Mustard oil is commonly used for cooking, but its use as a massage oil is also prevalent in some communities.
-Some research studies show that the use of mustard oil for massage may improve thermoregulationiXThe mechanism by which the body maintains an optimum internal body temperature irrespective of the external environment , skin texture, and skin barrier function (2).
+Some research studies show that the use of mustard oil for massage may improve thermoregulationiThe mechanism by which the body maintains an optimum internal body temperature irrespective of the external environment , skin texture, and skin barrier function (2).
 Yet, recent evidence suggests that this practice may have detrimental effects, especially for preterm infants or for those whose skin barrier function is sub-optimal (6).

-4. Olive Oil
+4. Olive oil

 Olive oil is recommended for neonatal massage as it is known to improve skin hydration.
 Yet, olive oil contains around 55-85% of oleic acid and is considered to have the potential to disrupt the skin barrier, leading to dryness.
 Increased risk for atopic dermatitis has also been reported with the use of olive oil (7).
 So, if your baby has sensitive skin, talk to a pediatrician or dermatologist before using olive oil for massaging them.

-5. Almond Oil
+5. Almond oil

-Almond oil has emollientiXRelated to chemical or natural substance that have the ability to keep skin soft and moisturized and sclerosantiXA solution that is primarily responsible for the treatment of lymphatic and blood vessel disorders properties, which have been used to improve complexion and skin tone.
+Almond oil has emollientiRelated to chemical or natural substance that have the ability to keep skin soft and moisturized and sclerosantiA solution that is primarily responsible for the treatment of lymphatic and blood vessel disorders properties, which have been used to improve complexion and skin tone.
 The topical application of almond oil has also been shown to prevent the structural damage caused by UV irradiation.
 However, previous research on plant oils have demonstrated that almond oils applied topically, mostly remain at the surface of the skin (1).

 For Sensitive Skin

 If your baby’s skin is sensitive and prone to eczema or dryness, do not use vegetable oils like olive oil or high-oleic sunflower seed oil.
 Oils containing oleic acid make your little one’s skin more tender and drier.
-Instead, look for vegetable Oils containing linoleic acids.
-However, it is wise to consult a pediatrician before you select the oil for a baby’s massage.
+Instead, look for vegetable oils containing linoleic acids.

 Below is a list of oils that contain high amounts of linoleic acids and are considered to be suitable for sensitive skin.
+However, it is wise to consult a pediatrician before you select the oil for a baby’s massage.

-6. Sunflower Oil
+6. Sunflower oil

 A research study has claimed that the topical application of sunflower seed oil provides protection against nosocomial (hospital) infections in preterm very low birth weight infants (2).
 On the contrary, another study led by The University of Manchester claimed that sunflower oil used on a healthy newborn baby is likely to damage the skin barrier exposing it to water loss and infections (8).
 So, talk to your pediatrician to determine whether this is good for your baby.